 Saving to cloud

 All experiments are logged locally by default.
-But what if you have a team of specialists and you want to share and compare your results with theirs?
+But what if you have a team of specialists and want to share and compare your results with theirs?
 There are ways to store and track them in remote storage.
-For instance, you can launch a tracking server on a remote machine or log to Databricks Community Edition.
+For instance, you can launch a tracking server on a remote machine or log in to Databricks Community Edition.